 Further, the WSAB recommends that the utilities utilize the data collected when investigating near miss events and cross reference it with PSPS events in areas where the utilities have completed mitigation efforts for the purposes of evaluating the effectiveness of their mitigation efforts and resource allocation.
 The Board recommends that the utilities conduct independent short and long-term studies that evaluate mitigation practices including enhanced vegetation management, grid hardening, etc. to assess their effectiveness in mitigating wildfires and reducing PSPS events.
 The studies should focus on areas where mitigation efforts have taken place and evaluate the data collected during patrols after a PSPS event.
-The progress of such studies should be reported in one year and three-year time frames, while also continuing on these studies over time.
+The progress of such studies should be reported in one year and three-year time frames, while also continuing

-- 1. The 2022 WMP Guidelines must require that the utilities complete a Risk-Spend Efficiency (RSE) analysis for each mitigation measure, at the circuit level, so that each measure can be considered individually, in aggregate, and against each other, to determine the most appropriate wildfire mitigation effort for each circuit section.
+- The 2022 WMP Guidelines must require that the utilities complete a Risk-Spend Efficiency (RSE) analysis for each mitigation measure, at the circuit level, so that each measure can be considered individually, in aggregate, and against each other, to determine the most appropriate wildfire mitigation effort for each circuit section.
 The utilities must identify each mitigation and their associated risk reductions of PSPS, probability of ignition, wildfire suppression, or PSPS mitigation.
-At minimum, the utilities should identify each mitigation and designates whether the mitigation reduces the probability of ignition and/or PSPS, and whether it reduces the consequences of ignition and/or PSPS, similar to SCE's Table 4-8. - 2.
-The 2022 WMP Guidelines must require PSPS to be treated as a risk for the purposes of the RSE calculations in order to encourage utilities to allocate resources in a way that prioritizes reducing the number, scope, duration, and reenergization timeline of PSPS events.
-In order to effectively evaluate PSPS as a risk, the 2022 WMP Guidelines should require the utilities to report on any efforts already underway to evaluate PSPS impact on customers and to develop procedures to collect data about how PSPS has impacted customers. - 3.
+At minimum, the utilities should identify each mitigation and designates whether the mitigation reduces the probability of ignition and/or PSPS, and whether it reduces the consequences of ignition and/or PSPS, similar to SCE's Table 4-8.25 - 2.
+The 2022 WMP Guidelines must require PSPS to be treated as a risk for the purposes of the RSE calculations in order to encourage utilities to allocate resources in a way that prioritizes reducing the number, scope, duration, and reenergization timeline of PSPS events. - 3.
 The 2022 WMP Guidelines must require that the utilities share the methodologies used to determine the level of risk and consequences reduction of PSPS and/or wildfire for each mitigation measure.
 The CPUC can use this information to start the discussion about an acceptable level of risk that utilities could design their systems around. - 4.
 The 2022 WMP Guidelines should require that the utilities use geographical consequence mapping to identify the areas of lower risk to avoid building new overhead lines in highest risk areas within HFTD. - 5.
 The 2022 WMP Guidelines should require that the utilities evaluate their wind threshold and risk tolerance for lines that have been hardened. - 6.
 The 2022 WMP Guidelines should require the utilities conduct independent short and long-term studies that focus specifically on areas where mitigation efforts have taken place and evaluate the data collected during patrols after a PSPS event.
 The utilities must evaluate data collected after PSPS events to assess measures such as enhanced vegetation management and grid hardening, and their effectiveness in mitigating wildfires and reducing PSPS events.

-&lt;sup>25 SCE 2021 WMP at 65-67.
+25 SCE 2021 WMP at 65-67.